Is It Wrong to Try to Pick Up Girls in a Dungeon?: Plot

 The story follows the adventures of Bell Cranel, a 14-year-old rookie adventurer and sole member of the Hestia Familia.
 He looks up to Ais Wallenstein, a famous and powerful swordswoman of the Loki Familia, and vows to become as strong as her following a chance encounter where she saves his life from a powerful monster.
-While Ais is the object of Bell's romantic affection, several other girls, deities and mortals alike, have similar feelings for him; most notably, Hestia herself.
+He ends up unknowingly developing a special ability known as "Liaris Freese", granting him a rapid growth in strength as a result of his feelings.
+As Bell goes on adventures in his quest to become stronger, he ends up catching the attention of many others in the series, alongside the romantic affections of other girls, deities, and mortals alike, most notably Hestia herself, but he never reciprocates any of them whatsoever as he only has feelings for Ais.

 Media

 Light novels

 Fujino Ōmori wrote the story under the title Familia Myth as his entry for the 4th GA Bunko Award, where he won the Great Prize and received an offer for publication.
 The first light novel volume was published on January 15, 2013, by SB Creative under their GA Bunko imprint.
-As of January 24, 2023, eighteen volumes have been published.
+As of October 11, 2025, twenty-one volumes have been published.
 The series has estimated sales of over 9 million copies as of January 2018.
 Yen Press has licensed the series in North America and released the first volume under the Yen On imprint in December 2014.
 The light novel ranked at No. 4 in 2014 in Takarajimasha's annual light novel guide book Kono Light Novel ga Sugoi!.

 Manga

 The series has been adapted into three manga series.
-The one based on the novels is illustrated by Kunieda and started serialization in Square Enix's seinen manga magazine Young Gangan from August 2, 2013.
+One based on the novels was illustrated by Kunieda and started serialization in Square Enix's seinen manga magazine Young Gangan from August 2, 2013, before unexpectedly concluding in 2018.
 It has been collected in ten tankōbon volumes.
+A second season of the manga illustrated by Yamachi Taisei started in 2019.
+It has been collected in six tankōbon volumes.
 Yen Press announced at their New York Comic Con 2014 panel the rights to publish the manga in North America.

-The Episode Ryu manga series is a special story focused on character Ryu Lion from the main series.

 A four-panel manga series titled Is It Wrong to Try to Pick Up Girls in a Dungeon?
 4-koma: Days of Goddess (ダンジョンに出会いを求めるのは間違っているだろうか4コマ【神様の日常】, Dungeon ni Deai o Motomeru no wa Machigatte Iru Darō ka 4-koma: Kamisama no Nichijō) by Masaya Takamura began serialization in Square Enix's online manga magazine Gangan Online from August 14, 2014.

+Manga adaptations of the Familia Chronicle series "Episode Lyu" and "Episode Freya" and of Memoria Freese video game were also released.